 The options offered by the cheating ring was pretty standard fair.
 It was a subscription to the cheating software.
 Cheaters could pay for limited access to the hacks.
 In the announcement from the police, they said that the rates equated to $10 for a single day of cheat use, $50 for a week, or $200 for a month.

 While the raid was undertaken in China and the service itself was mostly Asia facing, there are claims that the hacks were sold internationally.
 Interestingly, these cheats were centered around mobile gaming.
 It is a large sector of the market but not one that you usually equate with cheating.
 They did also offer hacks for PC and console titles like Overwatch and Valorant.

-In a video posted by the Anti-Cheat Police Department on Twitter, a member of the cheating ring that was arrested spoke about their operations and how they developed the cheating software: The main objective is to get the keys from the distributors and sell it at the prise that the admins want you to sell it at ($38 USD per month) and give it to the customers.
-We use bitcoin as a form of transaction between sellers and the developers/distributors to prevent them getting realized or caught.
+The Anti-Cheat Police Department, an unofficial organization that investigates cheating in online games, posted an online video that shows a member of the cheating ring outlining their operations: The main objective is to get the keys from the distributors and sell it at the prize that the admins want you to sell it at ($38 USD per month) and give it to the customers.
+We use bitcoin as a form of transaction between sellers and developers/distributors to prevent them getting realized or caught.
 I talked to the development team about the opinions and suggestions and issues from the customers on what they want and how the cheat could be improved.
-We also collect money from the customers key purchases after purchasing from the panel.
+We also collect money from the customer key purchases after purchasing from the panel.

-Thankfully many esports tournaments have serious anti-cheat protections in place and organisations like the Esports Integrity Commission exist to investigate and report on corruption allegations in esports from around the globe.
-If you are an esports bettor or tempted by the thought of betting on an esports event, make sure that you bet with one of the recommended esports bookmakers here at Strafe.com
+If you are getting worried about the issues, don’t.
+Most major esports tournaments offer protections against cheaters.
+If you are an esports bettor or tempted by the thought of betting at an esports event, make sure that you bet with one of the recommended esports bookmakers here at Strafe.com

-If you want to bet on esports 100% safely and securely, Unikrn is the best place to start – find out more below:
+If you want to bet on sports 100% safely and securely, Unikrn is the best place to start – find out more below: